stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 ### Step 7: Link to Your GitHub Repository

 We need to later on also upload our data to github.
-I do prefere the ssh encrypted documentation over the html, but this includes more steps so here we focus on the HTML way.
+I do prefere the ssh encrypted transfere.

 Copy the URL of your new GitHub repository (found on the repository page) and link it to your local repository: